alexwillman/Project1-GNS3-Mid-Size-Company-Network/10-infrastructure-services-configuration.md

 sudo netplan apply
 ```

-### Bypass systemd-resolved
+### Configure a static resolv.conf

-We need to bypass systemd-resolved so DNS queries get forwarded to the DNS server directly.
+We need to edit the resolv.conf file so DNS queries get forwarded to the DNS server directly.

 <br>

-To bypass systemd-resolved, use the commands:
+To edit the static file, use the commands:
 ```
 sudo unlink /etc/resolv.conf
 sudo nano /etc/resolv.conf